-Once the study database is established, additional detail about a given airport can be created or modified via the graphical interface or the ASIF import function.
-Further, if additional airports are desired after an initial set of airports are chosen they can be added to the study using the graphical interface functions.
+Once the study database is established, additional detail about a given airport can be created or modified through the graphical user interface, an ASIF, or directly in the SQL database.
+Further, if additional airports are desired after an initial set of airports are chosen, they can be added to the study using the graphical interface functions.